mesur-io/post-quantum-signatures/draft-ietf-cose-dilithium.md

 When using a JWK for this algorithm, the following checks are made:

-- The "kty" field MUST be present, and it MUST be "LWE" for JOSE.
+- The "kty" field MUST be present, and it MUST be "MLWE" for JOSE.

 - The "alg" field MUST be present, and it MUST represent the algorith and parameter set.